 The best independent guide to Sintra

-If you choose not to take the bus, other options to reach the top of the hill include; joining a tour, hiring an expensive taxi, or renting some expensive gimmicky mode of transport.
-The bus is the best option…..and never drive in Sintra.
+If you choose not to take the bus, other options to reach the top of the hill include hiring a taxi (€12 or €15 at the weekends), Uber (€10), or taking a tuk-tuk (€30+).

 • Castelo dos Mouros